WHO WE ARE

 (207) 839-4633, email@example.com

-Rachelle has worked for nearly 20 years in the environmental non-profit field as a project manager, outdoor and environmental educator, marketing and fundraising professional, and a facilitator.
+Rachelle has worked for 20 years in the environmental non-profit field as a project manager, outdoor and environmental educator, marketing and fundraising professional, and facilitator.
 Rachelle has worked for the Portland Food Co-op, the Environmental Health Strategy Center, Maine Audubon, Brooklyn Botanic Garden, Appalachian Mountain Club, and Massachusetts Public Interest Research Group.
 Rachelle holds a B.S. in Environmental Science and M.A. in Social Science with a focus on Environment and Community.
-She also has completed the Institute for Civic Leadership’s Leadership Intensive Course and is currently a volunteer board member of the Portland Food Co-op.
+She also has completed the Institute for Civic Leadership’s Leadership Intensive Course.
 In her free time, Rachelle enjoys hiking and exploring in nature with her family.

 Stewardship and Outreach Manager

 Toby has spent over a decade working for environmental organizations and has a Master’s in Conservation Biology.
 Internationally, he has managed conservation projects in Costa Rica and Honduras.
 In Maine, he has surveyed the City of Portland’s trees, managed volunteers in Portland’s urban gardens, monitored shellfish areas for the Maine Department of Marine Resources, and maintained miles of land trust trails.
 He also serves as a Board Member of the Freeport Conservation Trust.
 In his free time Toby enjoys playing ultimate frisbee, rock climbing, and exploring the Maine woods.

 In September of 2017, members of the Presumpscot Regional Land Trust and Gorham Trails Inc voted to incorporate all Gorham Trails Inc’ conserved lands within the Presumpscot Regional Land Trust.